EHR Data

 Analytics, statistics, data science, artificial intelligence.
 What does all this mean?
-What are we doing in revenue cycle management, specifically concerning financial data for healthcare?
+What are we doing in data science in healthcare, specifically in revenue cycle management concerning financial data for healthcare?

 Analytics is concerned with what’s in your data, again, by one definition.
 Statistics is beyond your data.
 There’s certainly something to this where statistics, for example, may tell you what you believe about an entire population from a sample because you don’t have data on the whole sample.